 Mahatma Phule was born in a small gardener community in the Hindu community.
 The people in this community mainly worked as vegetable vendors or the traditional business of selling flowers.

 Their family’s last name was Gorhe.
-Mahatma Phulen’s grandfather was a Chaugula meaning a common servant in this village.
+Grandfather of Mahatma Phule was a Chaugula meaning a common servant in this village.
 However, for some reason, they migrated to Khanwadi in Pune.

 After coming to Pune, he made good financial progress.
 But as his only son, Fariba, was a little weak, he wasted all his wealth.
 As a result, he had to move to Poona with his three children in search of income.

 There, three of his children were taught their business by flower salesmen.
 Gradually, he became so proficient in the business that he adopted the nickname of Phule in place of blondes.

 During the reign of Bajirao II, he also worked in the royal court for religious rituals and other ceremonies to provide wreaths, pillows, and other items.

 Inspired by the work of the Phule brothers, Peshwa Bajirao II gave 35 acres (14 hectares) land as a reward.
 No tax is levied on land given as a reward.
 The great spirit of the Mahatma Phule made all the wealth in his own name.

 Therefore, Jyotirao Phulean’s father and his other brother Govindrao had no choice but to do farming and flower business.

 Govindrao married Chimnabai and had two children.
 However, Chimaanbai dies prematurely.
 Since the Kali gardener community was also deprived of education, Jyotirao Phulen could not learn after primary school.

 As a result, they began to assist the householder in the business of the shop and in agricultural pursuits.
 Mahatma Phule wanted to learn, thus allowing him to attend Scottish Mission High School.
 With that, Jyotiba Fullen agreed to learn from her father too.